Allied Dunbar: Endowment complaints

 Over the period May 2001 to April 2003, a portion of the nearly 300,000 Allied Dunbar customers who had been sold endowment mortgages made complaints.
 These complaints were prompted by a fall in the market (which meant that nearly nine in ten of their accounts were likely to suffer maturity value and mortgage repayment shortfalls) as well as new regulations which required that customers be notified semi-annually of the projected earnings of the endowment, with particular regard to such shortfalls.
 Around 1,000 such complaints were rejected during the above period.
 The Financial Services Authority investigated the rejected complaints, as well as Allied Dunbar's internal procedures for handling such customer complaints, and while maintaining a majority of them, it fined the company £725,000 on 11 March 2004 for mishandling such complaints.

 In its decision, the Financial Services Authority noted that:

 Allied Dunbar stopped writing endowment mortgages in November 2001.
 It was not the only company fined by the FSA, and at the time this was only the fifth-largest fine for offences related to endowment complaint mismanagement.
 Friends Provident had been fined £625,000 in November 2003, and five other firms had previously been fined a total of £5.2 million for their mismanagement of such complaints.
 The largest fine fell to Royal Scottish Assurance, which incurred a £2m penalty.

+The hard-sell reputation of some of its salespeople helped give the company the industry nickname 'Allied Crowbar'.